-The choice for the language of instruction of the program is in line with the UM Code of Conduct on language in accordance with the Dutch Higher Education and Research Act (WHW) art.
+The choice for the language of instruction of the programme is in line with the UM Code of Conduct on language in accordance with the Dutch Higher Education and Research Act (WHW) art.
 7.2.

-Because of the specific educational nature and profile of the Master Work, Health & Career, teaching and examinations are conducted in English.
-This guarantees the quality of education and facilitates connection to the international labour market, because:
+Because of the specific educational nature and profile of the Master in Science in Global Health, teaching and examinations are conducted in English.
+This guarantees the quality of education, because: